confluentinc/ksql/docs/reference/server-configuration.md

 After hitting the limit, the host will fail pull query requests until it determines that it's no longer at the limit.

+## `ksql.idle.connection.timeout.seconds`

+Sets the timeout for idle connections.
+A connection is idle if there is no data in either direction on that connection for the duration of the timeout.
+This configuration can be helpful if you are issuing push queries that only receive data infrequently from the server, as otherwise those connections will be severed when the timeout (default 10min) is hit.

+Decreasing this timeout allows you to close connections more aggressively and save server resources while increasing this timeout makes the server more tolerant of low-data volume use cases.

 ## `ksql.variable.substitution.enable`

 Enables variable substitution through [`DEFINE`](../../../../developer-guide/ksqldb-reference/define) statements.